Sixty-three German conservatives voted against third Greek bailout

 BERLIN A total of 63 members of German Chancellor Angela Merkel's conservatives voted against a third bailout for Greece, parliamentary figures showed on Wednesday and a further three abstained.

-Overall, a total of 454 lawmakers voted in favor of the 86 billion euro package -- Greece's third in the last five years -- with 113 'no' votes and 18 abstentions.
+Overall, a total of 454 lawmakers voted in favour of the 86 billion euro package -- Greece's third in the last five years -- with 113 'no' votes and 18 abstentions.

 Last month, a record 65 lawmakers from the conservative camp had broken ranks and refused to back the start of bailout talks with 60 voting 'no' and five abstaining.